Tutorial: SQL Server Management Studio

 Lesson 2: Writing Transact-SQL

-In this lesson, you will learn how to open Query Editor, how to manage code, and how to use other features of Query Editor.
+In this lesson, you will learn how to open Query Editor, how to manage code, and how to use the other new features of Query Editor.

-Lesson 3: Working with Templates, Solutions, and Script Projects
+Lesson 4: Working with Templates, Solutions, Script Projects, and Source Control

-In this lesson you will learn how to use templates, and organize scripts into solutions and projects.
+In this lesson you will learn how to use templates, manage solutions and script projects, and use Management Studio to integrate solutions with Microsoft Visual SourceSafe.

-This tutorial is intended for experienced database administrators and database developers who are not familiar with Visual Studio, but who are familiar with database concepts and Transact-SQL.
+This tutorial is intended for users who are not familiar with Visual Studio, but who are experienced database administrators and Transact-SQL developers who are familiar with database concepts and the Transact-SQL language.
+It is helpful to be familiar with the SQL Server 2000 tools.